Alabama Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Alabama Medicaid Long-Term Care Definition

 Medicaid is a health insurance program for low-income individuals of all ages.
-While the program provides coverage for diverse groups of Alabama residents, the focus here is on long-term care Medicaid eligibility for Alabama elders, aged 65 and over.
-In addition to nursing home care, Alabama Medicaid pays for many non-medical support services that help frail seniors remain living in their homes.
+While coverage is provided for varying groups of Alabama residents, our focus is on long-term care Medicaid eligibility for Alabama elders, aged 65 and over.
+In addition to nursing home care, Alabama Medicaid pays for non-medical supports and services that help frail seniors remain living in their homes.
 There are three categories of Medicaid long-term care programs for which AL seniors may be eligible.

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who meets the requirements will receive assistance.
 Benefits are provided in nursing home facilities.